When Darwin met Ianus: dichotomies of expressivity: Our contribution

 An \emph{oligomorphic} subgroup $\Omega$ of the automorphism group of a countable digraph~$\sG$ has, in particular, finitely many orbits in its action on the domain of~$\sG$.
 One is thus led to consider the finite quotient of $\sG$ modulo $\Omega$, whose vertices are the $\Omega$-orbits, and whose edges are induced from $\sG$.
 Observe that a loop in this finite digraph comes from an edge in $\sG$ between two vertices belonging to the same $\Omega$-orbit -- a so-called \emph{pseudo-loop modulo $\Omega$}.

 The non-existence of pseudo-loops in $\sG$ has been identified as a source of computational hardness for $\CSP(\sG)$ in several cases~\cite{Topo,symmetries,sorrows}.
-Following this direction, we prove a variant of \Cref{bartokozikniven} for the case of digraphs $\sG$ that are \emph{pp-interpretable} in a temporal constraint language $\sA$ that is not omni-expressive.
+Following this direction, we prove a variant of \Cref{bartokozikniven} for the case of digraphs $\sG$ that are \emph{pp-interpretable} in a non-omni-expressive constraint language $\sA$ that is temporal \jo{or phylogenetic}.
 Roughly, this means that $\sG$ is expressible in primitive positive logic over $\sA$.
-Since the structure $(\Q; <)$ is $\omega$-categorical, its automorphism group is oligomorphic.
-The latter naturally acts on $\sA$ by automorphisms, and in fact also on $\sG$ by the definition of a (pp-)interpretation.
-Hence, we may regard $\Aut((\Q;<))$ also as an oligomorphic subgroup of $\Aut(\sG)$.
+Since the structures $(\Q; <)$ and $\Phylo$ are $\omega$-categorical, their automorphism groups are is oligomorphic.
+The latter naturally act on $\sA$ by automorphisms, and in fact also on $\sG$ by the definition of a (pp-)interpretation.
+Hence, we may regard $\Aut((\Q;<))$ or $\Aut(\Phylo)$, respectively, also as an oligomorphic subgroup of $\Aut(\sG)$.

+\begin{restatable}{theorem} {mainthm} Let $\sA$ be a temporal \jo{(phylogeny)} constraint language that is not omni-expressive.
+If $\sG$ is any smooth digraph that is pp-interpretable in $\sA$ and has pseudo-algebraic length~$1$ modulo $\Aut((\Q;<))$ (modulo $\Aut(\Phylo)$), then $\sG$ contains a pseudo-loop modulo $\Aut((\Q;<))$ (modulo $\Aut(\Phylo)$). \end{restatable}